felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 title: Overview
 layout: documentation
 meta:
-  title: WooCommerce - Overview & HubRise Integration
+  title: WooCommerce Connection to HubRise - Overview
-  description: Connect WooCommerce to HubRise in order to sell digital and physical products, manage inventory and shipping, and take secure payments.
+  description: WooCommerce overview and why it should connect to HubRise.
+With a connection to HubRise send orders to the tools you use every day, including your EPOS.
 gallery:
+  - 006-en-woocommerce-backoffice.jpg
+  - 003-en-2x-woocommerce-wesite.png
+  - 002-en-2x-woocommerce-wesite.png
+  - 004-en-2x-woocommerce-wesite.png
 path_override: /
 app_info:
   category: Online ordering